Valium (diazepam) addiction – signs, symptoms and treatment

 - Rare and severe responses include coma and death

 If combined with alcohol or other drugs, this can be very dangerous and be fatal.

 The importance of detox for Valium addiction

-As there is the possibility of having severe reactions during Valium withdrawal, it is highly recommended that a person with the addiction detoxes with the support of professionals.
+As there is the possibility of having severe reactions during withdrawal, it is highly recommended that a person with a Valium addiction detoxes with the support of professionals.
 Medically assisted withdrawal detox ensures that the process is safe, thorough and managed as smoothly and comfortably as possible.

 Further treatment and therapy for Valium addiction

 At Priory, detox can be followed by our Addiction Treatment Programme, where therapeutic methods are used to help you identify your dependency, tackle your symptoms, address underlying triggers and improve your self-confidence.
 The therapy you receive will be entirely tailored to you, as we help you to get your life back on track in a safe and non-judgemental space.

 This page was reviewed by Derek Hart (Dip in Addiction Therapy)- the lead therapist for Priory Hospital Bristol’s Addiction Treatment Programme - in November 2018, and is scheduled to be reviewed again in November 2020.